 Using a money order can come in handy for a number of reasons.
 Most importantly, it’s a safe and efficient way to pay for bills if you don’t have a checking account.
 In fact, nearly 8% of all American households don’t have any sort of bank account.

-Since it’s difficult to pay online without a credit or debit card and sending cash in an envelope can be risky, using money orders protect your payment from the time you drop in the mailbox until it’s deposited by the recipient.
+Since it’s difficult to pay online without a credit or debit card and sending cash in an envelope can be risky.
+Using a money order protects your payment from the time you drop in the mailbox until it’s deposited by the recipient.
 You never have to worry about it being lost or stolen and then having to make the payment a second time.

 But you might find it beneficial to use one even if you do have a bank account.
 For instance, some bills take a while to be cashed and you might be worried about keeping track of pending payments in your bank account.